 Relating to or characterized by a concern with beauty or good taste (adjective); a particular taste or approach to the visual qualities of an object (noun).

 Machines in the Museum

-In 1934, The Museum of Modern Art organized an exhibition titled Machine Art, surprising its audience with a three-story display of machine-made objects such as springs, laboratory appliances, tools, and furniture.
+In 1934, MoMA organized an exhibition titled, Machine Art, surprising visitors with a three-story display of machine-made objects such as springs, laboratory appliances, tools, and furniture.
 These functional objects were placed on pedestals just like sculptures, highlighting them as exemplars of modern design.

 MoMA’s collection includes the Slinky, a spring toy designed to stretch, bounce, and travel down a flight of stairs with the aid of gravity and its own momentum.

 The Greek philosopher Plato (c.
 424–348 BCE) said:

 “By beauty of shapes I do not mean, as most people would suppose, the beauty of living figures or of pictures, but, to make my point clear, I mean straight lines and circles, and shapes, plane or solid, made from them by lathe, ruler, and square.
 These are not, like other things, beautiful relatively, but always and absolutely.”